mlouisewoo/Cobol/README.md

 ### Goals Tab
 Input your information including name, weight, height, age, gender, and sex.

-The Load User button will look for a preexisting file with the given name and add additional information to this person's file.
+The Load User button will look for a preexisting file with the given user name and load information to the application from this person's file.

-The Save Data button will save the newly populated fields to a file with the corresponding name.
+The Save Data button will save the newly populated fields to a file with the corresponding user name.
 If a file with the specified name doesn't exist, a new file will be created.
 The Save Data button also calculates the Daily Goals the user needs to meet in terms of calories, protein, fats, and carbs